boyter/boyter.org/content/posts/intern-interview-questions.md

 > The Kablamo culture, what makes it different from other places you have worked at?

-So the first is that at Kablamo im a profit center.
-Which I think makes my appreciated more than say in a business where you are a cost center.
+So the first is that at Kablamo I am a profit center.
+Which I think makes me appreciated more than say in a business where you are a cost center.
 There is an incentive to keep you around so long as you generate income.

 What I really like is that the people here are brilliant.
 There is nobody in the company who does not have something to offer me technically I can learn from.
 What's the saying, If you are the best musician in your band, find another band?
 That’s what it feels like here, the other band, where everyone is pushing you to learn more.